 History of Korea

-Having some amount of understanding about South Korean history and culture will help you in exponentially increasing the worth of our Korea tour experience.
-Though it is not a pre-prerequisite, you will love the feel of a cultural experience with pre-hand understanding.
-Online sources are loaded with such information and this is the Korean history Youtube video that I found.
+Having some amount of understanding about South Korean history and culture will help in exponentially increasing the worth of your Korea tour experience – as a matter of fact, you will love the culture, even more, when you have some context.
+Moreover, online sources are loaded with information and this video will briefly explain Korean history in about 10 minutes.

-- In most places, tipping is not common and you don’t have any obligation to tip in South Korea.
-My friend was surprised when a server politely refused his tip when he visited Korea for the first time.
-I guess the only case you may have to consider tipping is a travel guide.
-Ask the agency about the tipping policy before you book a travel guide service.
+- In most places, tipping is not common and there is no obligation or expectation to tip in South Korea.
+For instance, my friend was surprised when a server politely refused his tip when he visited for the first time.
+Consequently, the only case you may want to consider tipping is to a travel guide, and you can ask the agency about their tipping policy before you book.

-- Calling a server loudly is not accepted as a good manner in western countries, but it’s a bit different in Korea.
-Some restaurants have a call button on the table so that customers can call a server (There is no designated server for you in most Korean restaurants.).
-If they don’t have a call button, you need to call them “Yeogiyo” and it means “Here” in Korean.
+- Calling a server loudly is not considered good manners in western countries, but it’s a bit different in Korea.
+Firstly some restaurants have a call button on the table so that customers can call a server directly, especially as there is no designated server for your table in most Korean restaurants.
+Secondly, if they don’t have a call button, you need to call them by saying “Yeogiyo” which means “Here” in Korean.

-- You should off your shoes when you are within a house.
+- You should always take off your shoes when you enter a house.

 Korea Trip Planning

 If it’s your first time to visit Korea, it might be hard to estimate your overall travel budget.
 Subsequently here is a suggested average budget for a trip to Korea including accommodation, transportation, and food.

 – Entire House or Hotel (two rooms): $80~$160/night

 The cost of the flight depends upon your budget, flight duration, and preferences.
 Furthermore, the important thing is that the early bird ticket prices are less expensive than booking last-minute.
 For example, DY and I usually find the cheapest ticket when we travel abroad because we want to allocate our budget more to having experiences at our destination.